rodemann/ShapleyBO/README.md

 Important: Experimental results will be stored automatically as RDS files in home directory.
 In addition, you can access them as object after completion of the experiments.

+### Visualization

+Running experiments triggers [automatic visualization](viz-results-auto.R) of results.
+For customized visualization, please
+* read in the saved RDS files and name them according to [viz-results.R](viz-results.R)
+* then run [viz-results.R](viz-results.R) with customzed settings

 ### Further experiments